embj-org/ej/guides/src/04-DispatcherSDK.md

 Seeing `Results OK!` means that the job ran succesfully and the results were as expected !

 ## What's Next

 Congratulations!
 You've now built a complete embedded testing infrastructure with EJ, from basic builder setup to advanced dispatcher integration with custom analysis tools.
 However, this is just the beginning of what's possible with EJ.

 ### Beyond Simple Applications

-Throughout these guides, we've used the `kmer` application as our example a relatively simple C program that processes text files.
+Throughout these guides, we've used the `kmer` application as our example - a relatively simple C program that processes text files.
-The real power of EJ becomes apparent when you apply it to more complex embedded applications:
+The real power of EJ becomes apparent when we apply it to more complex embedded applications:

 - **Multi-component systems**: Applications with multiple executables, libraries, and configuration files
 - **Real-time systems**: Programs that interact with hardware peripherals, sensors, or communication protocols
 - **Performance-critical applications**: Code that needs to be tested across different optimization levels and compiler flags
 - **Cross-platform applications**: Software that must run on multiple embedded architectures (ARM, RISC-V, x86 embedded, etc.)

-Since EJ works with any application that can be built and deployed without manual intervention, you can integrate virtually any embedded project.
+Since EJ works with any application that can be built and deployed without manual intervention, we can integrate virtually any embedded project.
-The key is writing appropriate build and deployment scripts (whether shell scripts or using the Builder SDK) that handle your specific application's requirements.
+The key is writing appropriate build and deployment scripts (whether shell scripts or using the Builder SDK) that handle our specific application's requirements.

 ### Advanced Result Analysis and Integration

 Our result validation example simply checked that different configurations produced identical outputs.
-In real-world scenarios, you can implement much more sophisticated analysis and integration workflows:
+In real-world scenarios, we can implement much more sophisticated analysis and integration workflows:

 #### Communication and Notifications